-Over 15,000 Unemployment Claims Filed In Illinois For Week Of Sept.
-7, Amid COVID-19 PandemicThere were 684,000total claims filed across the country last week, a decrease of 33,000from the previous week.
+Over 15,000 Unemployment Claims Filed In Illinois Last Week Amid COVID-19 PandemicThere were 684,000total claims filed across the country last week.